 Dr. Sheryl Flynn is the co-founder and CEO of Blue Marble Health, a wellness and rehabilitation software platform.
 The platform addresses the healthcare triple aim; to improve patient satisfaction, improve outcomes and lower cost; by enabling providers to track and remotely monitor progress while empowering the users to adhere to cognitive and physical exercise programs.
 Blue Marble is actively piloting the platform with healthcare organizations, and providers to demonstrate the population health management value proposition.
 Dr. Flynn has received over $6M from the DOD and NIH to develop the platform.
 Dr. Sheryl Flynn received her Physical Therapy degree from New York University, and she completed a PhD in motor learning along with a 3-year postdoctoral fellowship at the McKnight Brain Institute at the University of Florida.
 Her academic research focused on the use of technology, specifically video games, to motivate adherence to exercise programs.
 She lectures nationally and internationally on the use of technology in rehabilitation.
 Dr. Flynn is the recipient of numerous prestigious awards for academic achievement, leadership and service; is a reviewer for NIH and a manuscript reviewer for several scientific journals.
 Dr. Flynn is most proud of her team and the tremendous accomplishments they have achieved in building the Blue Marble Health Platform.

-Michelle L. Hughes, PhD, CCC-A
+Michelle L. Hughes